igr/blog/src/content/posts/2025-04-15-when-life-gives-you-java/index.md

 }
 ```

-Yes, I’ve included Jackson annotations — a reminder that serialization is often part of the picture, and we still need to deal with it.
+Yes, I’ve included Jackson annotations: a reminder that serialization is often part of the picture, and we still need to deal with it.

 ## No Exceptions for Business Logic

-I reserve exceptions for actual runtime failures — things like memory errors, I/O issues, or failed database connections.
+I reserve exceptions for actual runtime failures: things like memory errors, I/O issues, or failed database connections.

 Business logic errors are returned as part of the result.
 I don’t use a generic `Either` or `Response` wrapper (no compositions in Java); instead, I define a dedicated ADT for each result type.